analogsenses/source/source/_posts/2016-01-21-a-new-design.markdown

 This brief but intense redesign project has been very refreshing, to be honest.
 I’m quite proud of how the new design turned out, and hopefully it will provide a solid foundation for the future of Analog Senses.

 Now, those of you who have read this far probably know that a site’s design is never really finished.
-Instead, it’s like a live creature with a mind of its own.
+Instead, it’s like a living creature with a mind of its own.
 Even now, on the very day I’m publishing the new design, I can’t help but think about the many features I’d like to add in the future, like support for side-by-side images, a grid-like structure with photos, cool header photos with transparent text, and so on.

 Those are all interesting and compelling features, and they’ll probably arrive at some point.
 For now, though, it really is time to go back to writing.